-- Overseas work or travel is available, with UK-qualified building services engineers being in demand throughout the world.
+- Overseas work or travel is available, with UK-qualified building services engineers being in demand across the globe.

-Entry to the career of building services engineer is typically via an engineering qualification.
+Entry into building services engineering is typically via an engineering qualification.
 In particular, a degree in one of the following subjects will be useful:

 - other engineering degrees.

 Engineering or technology HNDs/foundation degrees can fulfil all the academic requirements to become an engineering technician (EngTech), or part of the requirements to gain incorporated engineer (IEng) status.
 Appropriate further learning to degree level would then be needed to progress further in the job.